 Baby Jack died, then two days later, Jean died, too.
 They were five weeks old.

 Grandmother Goff, who lived next door, sewed white satin and lace burial gowns for them.
 The service, delivered by Rev. C. M. Corrie from the Methodist Church, was held in the living room of little house.
 The seven surviving children sat in another room, with pails nearby, just in case.

 The neighbors had taken up a collection for flowers.
 Carnations.
 For the rest of her life, whenever Doris would smell carnations, it took her back to the funeral for the baby twins.

-Whooping cough can last several weeks. whooping cough Delbert and Donald were in eighth grade, and ended up missing a whole grading period at school.
+Whooping cough can last several weeks.
+Delbert and Donald were in eighth grade, and ended up missing a whole grading period at school.
 Their teachers talked about holding them back a year, but they wanted to graduate with their classmates.

 The teachers agreed that if Delbert and Donald would double down on their studies and take a special test, they would let them stay with their grade.
 Which they did.

 During this time a neighbor’s house across the street caught on fire at night and burned to the ground.
 Doris, a fifth grader, watched it from an upstairs window.
 A man’s body was carried from the house and laid on the running board of a car.
 One of his feet swung down, the shoe still aflame.

 Hellish is the word she used as an adult to describe the whooping cough-house fire-babies dying time in her young life.

 This story is also told in Leora’s Dexter Stories: The Scarcity Years of the Great Depression.